DoDAO-io/dodao-solidity-course/generated/questions/expression_control.md

 - [x]  Error message will appear
 - [ ]  Nothing will happen

-Hint: Else statement
+Hint: NoHint

 Explanation: Else statement can be defined only when the `if` statement is defined prior to it and they should be continuous i.e, no codes should lie between them.

-Sub Topics: decision-making
+Sub Topics: No Sub-Topics

 ---